The Fiddler AI Approach to Measuring Data Drift

 In this blog post we will highlight the advantage of using large language models (LLMs) for monitoring data drift, and we will deep dive into empirical evaluations using real-world datasets to provide concrete evidence of the effectiveness of the ideas presented in our most recent paper.1

-The Challenge of Data Drift in NLP
+The Challenge of Data Drift in Natural Language Processing

 Before diving into the research findings, let's talk about why monitoring data drift is important.
 In the AI ecosystem, data drift refers to the change in model input/output over time, which can lead to performance degradation of AI systems.
 Detecting and addressing these shifts are pivotal for any AI-driven organization.